-- a.
 Deadlines.
 The deadlines for students to add and drop classes vary depending on the length of the class (e.g. full semester or part of term) and the term.
-See the Graduate College Academic Calendar [64] for exact dates. - i.
-Add deadlines
+See the Graduate College Academic Calendar for exact dates.

+a.
+Add deadlines.
 After the tenth day of instruction, students who wish to register or add a course must complete a Late Registration/Late Course Change Form.
 The student's registration or course add must be approved by the faculty member offering the course indicated by the faculty member's signature on the form.
 Students must also obtain approval on the Late Registration/Late Course Change form from an Authorized Signatory of their academic program.
+The enrolling department must indicate its approval with a department stamp, signature and date on the form.
 Forms must be submitted to Graduate Student Academic Services for final review and completion of the request.